Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: General Framework

 \begin{definition} Define the \textbf{ill-posed locus of $\mathscr{M}$ in $\mathcal{W}$} by

 \end{definition}

 \begin{definition} Define the \textbf{ill-posed locus of $\mathscr{M}$ in $\mathcal{X}$} by

-\end{definition} Ill-posed loci and their neighborhoods are danger zones for minimal problems.
-If $w$ lies \textit{exactly} in $\texttt{ill}(\mathscr{M}, \mathcal{W})$, the output associated with $w$ has unbounded error compared to the error in the input, as $x = \Phi(w)$ is perturbed.
-Similarly if $x \in \operatorname{ill}(\mathscr{M},\mathcal{X})$, \textup{one} of the outputs associated to $x$ suffers unbounded error amplification.
-Meanwhile at world scenes or image data lying \textit{close} to the ill-posed loci, the condition number is finite but very large, which is still problematic.
+\end{definition} Ill-posed loci are where minimal problems can break down completely.
+Their neighborhoods are serious danger zones.
+If $w$ lies \textit{exactly} in $\operatorname{ill}(\mathscr{M}, \mathcal{W})$, the output associated with $w$ has unbounded error compared to the error in the input, as $x = \Phi(w)$ is perturbed.
+Similarly if $x \in \operatorname{ill}(\mathscr{M},\mathcal{X})$, \textit{one of the outputs} associated to $x$ suffers unbounded error amplification.
+Meanwhile, at world scenes or image data lying \textit{close} to the ill-posed loci, the condition number is finite but very large, which is problematic numerically.

-We propose the \textbf{reciprocal distances} to the ill-posed loci:
+Useful heuristics are the \textbf{reciprocal distances} to the ill-posed loci: